YourOnly-One/content/content/techmagus/en-ph/blog/posts/2021/20211219-linklists-are-back.md

 +++
-title = "Linklists Are Back"
+title = "Linklists are back"
 description = "We are bringing back linklists and blogrolls!"                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 publishdate = 2021-12-19T14:14:41+08:00                                        # manually adjust to local timezone